Table of Contents

 GIFT: Using individual-level data as input #

-The function GIFT_individual is the main function for GIFT with individual-level data.
+is the main function for GIFT with individual-level data.
 The essential inputs are:

-• X: The standardized gene expression matrix for all genes in a specific region from eQTL data.
+- X: The standardized gene expression matrix for all genes in a specific region from eQTL data.

-• Y: The standardized trait vector from GWAS data.
+- Y: The standardized trait vector from GWAS data.

-• Zx: The standardized cis-genotype matrix for all genes in a specific region from eQTL data.
+- Zx: The standardized cis-genotype matrix for all genes in a specific region from eQTL data.
+The columns represent the stacked genotypes of cis-SNPs for each gene.

-• Zy: The standardized cis-genotype matrix for all genes in a specific region from GWAS data.
+- Zy: The standardized cis-genotype matrix for all genes in a specific region from GWAS data.
+The columns represent the stacked genotypes of cis-SNPs for each gene.

-• gene: The gene name vector represents the genes in a specific region, the order of the gene name should be consistent with that in X.
+- gene: The gene name vector represents the genes in a specific region, the order of the gene name should be consistent with that in X.

-• pindex: A vector with each element representing the number of cis-SNPs for each gene.
+- pindex: A vector with each element representing the number of cis-SNPs for each gene.

 The optional inputs are:

-• maxiter: The user-defined maximum iteration, with the default to be 1000.
+- maxiter: The user-defined maximum iteration, with the default to be 100.

-• pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
+- pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
 If ‘pleio’ is set to 0, the analysis will be performed without controlling any SNP; If ‘pleio’ is set to 1, the analysis will be performed controlling the top SNP; If ‘pleio’ is set to 2, the analysis will be performed controlling the top two SNPs.

-• ncores: The number of cores used in analysis, with the default to be 1.
+- ncores: The number of cores used in analysis, with the default to be 1.
 The analysis will be performed with parallel computing once the number of cores is greater than 1.
 Of note, the incorporated function mclapply() depends on another R package “parallel” in Linux.

 Step 1: Pre-process the genotype data with different formats. #

-The function pre_process_individual is able to convert different genotype data formats to GIFT inputs.
+is able to convert different genotype data formats to GIFT inputs.
 In particular, this function is flexible to handle plink binary format (.bim/.fam./.bed), vcf, ped/map format, csv, and tsv file.
 Here, we take various genotype data formats from GEUVADIS data in page for example.
 Of note, in this step, cis-genotype matrix has been standardized to have a mean of zero and standard derivation of one.

 library(GIFT)